geftimov/android-components/README.md

 ## android-components

-List of useful components for Android.
+List of useful components for Android.<br/>
 More information for each component wiki.

 #### Components